bluegreen-labs/weahtr/README.md

 A workflow for handwritten text recognition (HTR) of weather records.
 The presented workflow provides a set of end to end instructions to follow in order to automatically transcribe your weather records using machine learning.

 > [!CAUTION]
-> This python package is a consolidation of previously dispersed script components written across years.
+> This python package is a consolidation of previously dispersed proof-of-concept script components written across years.
 > Although consolidated, gaps in documentation and usability considerations still exist.
 For example, paths
 > are not always validated and arguments might not have defaults.